Beech Grove Primary School

-As Head teacher of your school, I continue to be so proud of all of the children and the way they have started back since returning in September 2021.
-Their resilience and adaptability remain outstanding.
+I continue to be amazed and am so proud of them all and the way they have started back this Autumn term.
+The children’s continued resilience and adaptability is absolutely outstanding.

 Our work for this term

-Our writing, this term will be inspired by the author’s Satoshi Kitamura and Jon Scieszka.
-We will be reading The City of Secret Rivers by Jacob Seiger Weinstien and the Wild Way Home by Sophie Kirtley.
-We will be writing a range of different genres such as news reports, poetry, non-chronological reports, explanations, and instructions.
+Our writing, this term will be inspired by the author’s Ted Hughes and Roald Dahl.
+We will be reading The Iron Man and The Enormous Crocodile.
+We will be writing a range of different genres from character descriptions, story writing, reports, and shape poetry.